Europium(III) iodide

-Europium(III) iodide is an inorganic compound containing europium and iodine with the chemical formula EuI3.
+Europium(III) iodide is an inorganic compound, a salt containing europium and iodine with the chemical formula EuI3.

 Preparation

 Europium metal reacts directly with iodine to form europium(III) iodide:

 Hydrated europium(III) iodide can be prepared dissolving europium(III) oxide or europium(III) carbonate in hydroiodic acid:

 Europium powder reacts with iodine in THF to form a THF adduct of europium(III) iodide:

 The adduct can be formulated more simply as EuI3(THF)3.5.

 Structure

 Europium(III) iodide adopts the bismuth(III) iodide (BiI3) crystal structure type, with octahedral coordination of each Eu3+ ion by 6 iodide ions.

 Reactivity

 Europium(III) iodide is used as the starting material for two of the main ways of preparing europium(II) iodide:

 Reduction with hydrogen gas at 350 °C:

 Thermal decomposition at 200 °C, a disproportionation reaction:

 Europium(III) iodide nonahydrate, EuI3·9H2O, thermally decomposes to europium(II) iodide dihydrate, EuI2·H2O.